sindresorhus/Plash/readme.md

 Plash uses very little memory.
 Usually around 40 MB.
 However, the websites you display can take up a lot of memory, and sometimes even have a memory leaks.

+#### The menu bar does not adapt to the Plash wallpaper

+The menu bar adapts its color from the actual system wallpaper.
+Plash is not actually a wallpaper, but rather runs right above the wallpaper.
+So Plash cannot influence the menu bar color.

 #### Can Plash block ads?

 Not built-in, but you can block ads system-wide with a [DNS ad-blocker](https://alternate-dns.com).